82

 Read our latest Hough Top community newsletter here.

-Our team of housing experts is supporting Leeds City Council to deliver a scheme that will ease housing pressures in Leeds by providing dozens of affordable council homes.
+Our team of housing experts is working with Leeds City Council to deliver a scheme that is easing housing pressures in Leeds by providing dozens of affordable council homes.

-The scheme, which is being delivered via Leeds’s Council Housing Growth Programme (CHGP), with funding support from West Yorkshire Combined Authority’s Brownfield Housing Fund, will comprise 55 houses and 27 apartments, with a mix of one, two, three and four bedrooms.
+The scheme, which is being delivered via Leeds's Council Housing Growth Programme (CHGP) with funding support from West Yorkshire Combined Authority's Brownfield Housing Fund, comprises 55 houses and 27 apartments, with a mix of one, two, three and four bedrooms.
+The apartments sit within a new three-storey building named Hough Top Court, with the site's roads named Hough Common, Hough Fold and Hough Drive.

-They will be suitable for adaptation and fitted with air source heat pumps, a sustainable heating solution that will help cut carbon emissions and tackle fuel poverty.
+The homes are suitable for adaptation and fitted with individual air source heat pumps – a sustainable heating solution that helps cut carbon emissions, tackle fuel poverty and give tenants welcome assistance with the cost of living.

-The properties will all be made available for affordable rent, giving an important helping hand to families in a part of Leeds that has significant housing needs.
+All the properties are being made available for affordable rent, giving an important helping hand to families in a part of Leeds that has significant housing needs.

 Driving social mobility

-Most of the funding for the scheme – scheduled for completion in late 2026 – is being provided by the council’s housing service via Right to Buy receipts and borrowing, with £1.64m of grant support due to come from the West Yorkshire Combined Authority’s Brownfield Housing Fund.
+The majority of the funding for the scheme is being provided by the council's housing service via Right to Buy receipts and borrowing, with £1.64m of grant support coming from the West Yorkshire Combined Authority's Brownfield Housing Fund.

-Councillor Jess Lennox, Leeds City Council’s executive member for housing, said:
+Councillor Peter Carlill, Leeds City Council's executive member for transport and planning, said:

 Tracy Brabin, Mayor of West Yorkshire, said: